 The Foundation for Financial Journalism launched in 2012 in Wilmington, N.C. as the Southern Investigative Reporting Foundation with the goal of providing in-depth financial investigative reporting for the common good.
 After a name change in early 2020, the organization remains solidly committed to the same mission.

 We believe that investigative journalism is a critical tool for ensuring corporate accountability.
 In recent years many news organizations have struggled to operate with a diminished amount of resources; established papers and magazines have curtailed or eliminated investigative reporting projects.
-Scores of experienced editors and reporters — well versed in the technicalities of accounting, finance and the broader capital markets — have left the field.
+Scores of experienced business editors and reporters — well versed in the technicalities of accounting, finance and the broader capital markets — have left the field.
 This loss has taken a toll on business journalism, which serves as an important civic guardrail of consumer and shareholder protection.

 What We Do

 Our foundation produces substantive investigative reporting without fear or favor.
-These investigations bring to life important stories that illuminate the many ways investors, consumers and market stakeholders are regularly misled.
+These investigations bring to life important stories that illuminate the many ways investors, consumers and other stakeholders are regularly misled.